RECHARGE

 Cost

 How much does this service cost?
-The cost for this plan is $99 per month.
-There are no contracts or long term commitments.
-To get started you will need to purchase a Recharge Health Plan
+The cost for this pass is $149 per month.
+There are no contracts or long-term commitments.
+First time customers receive their first month of unlimited access for only $79 because at Recharge we put results before profits.